 Betsy has a BA from Vassar College and has been a licensed real estate agent for over 20 years and a freelance editor for over 30 years.
 She began doing TNVR of feral cats in Connecticut in the 1980s, as well as fostering/socializing feral kittens for adoption, and was a board member/volunteer for several animal rescue groups there.
 In 2004, Betsy moved to California and volunteered with the SFSPCA and started a small TNR group in Pacifica.
 Moving to Virginia in 2012, she quickly became involved with Voices for Animals.
 In January 2018, she became director of the Community Cat Project program of VFA.
 As president of CAT, Betsy will preside over meetings, direct ongoing strategy and fundraise, as well as continuing to trap and transport feral cats, deliver food to colony caretakers, and track the inventory of humane feral cat traps.

 Ashley is a commercial construction professional, a 2019 UVA Mechanical Engineering graduate, and a long-time cat lover and animal welfare advocate.
 Growing up, her family cared for stray cats and participated in nearby TNVR clinics in Northern Virginia.
-Starting in high school, she acted as President of the Interact Club of Western Loudo
+Starting in high school, she was President of the Interact Club of Western Loudoun an

 After graduation from the University of Connecticut and completion of additional training in computer software development, Jo Ann Freeman had a multi-decade, information-technology career at a major group health insurer in Connecticut.
 She managed development of business software and headed the organization’s strategic planning group.
 After retirement, she was a long-term volunteer for Habitat for Humanity in Greensboro, North Carolina before moving to Virginia.
 After personal experience with a tickborne illness she founded BugBeWear, an online retailer of tick repellent clothing.
 BugBeWear worked with many Lyme Disease support groups to improve public knowledge of tickborne threats and effective approaches to tick-bite prevention.
 Jo Ann lives with her husband and two cats, Miss Pippi and Lucky, in western Albemarle county.

-Jessa Campbell is a Learning Technology Integrator for Albemarle County Public Schools.
-With 9 years in Education, she brings a passion for fostering community engagement and empowering others.
+Jessa is a Learning Technology Integrator for Albemarle County Public Schools.
+With 9 years in education, she brings a passion for fostering community engagement and empowering others.
 She is an advocate for STEM education through volunteering with organizations like Girls‘ Geek Day, CodeVA, and CSTA.
-Jessa also coaches Girls’ J
+Jessa also coaches Girls’ JV Soccer a

-Jessa Campbell is a Learning Technology Integrator for Albemarle County Public Schools.
-With 9 years in Education, she brings a passion for fostering community engagement and empowering others.
+Jessa is a Learning Technology Integrator for Albemarle County Public Schools.
+With 9 years in education, she brings a passion for fostering community engagement and empowering others.
 She is an advocate for STEM education through volunteering with organizations like Girls‘ Geek Day, CodeVA, and CSTA.
 Jessa also coaches Girls’ JV Soccer at AHS.
 She is dedicated to inspiring young minds and fostering inclusivity.
 Outside of the professional realm, Jessa finds joy in caring for her two beloved feline companions and indulging in the pleasures of literature.
-With a commitment to making a positive impact, in both the educational and animal welfare spheres, Jessa looks forward to utilizing her skills and enthusiasm to support the mission of the Cat Action Team as Volunteer Coordinator.
+With a commitment to making a positive impact, in both the educational and animal welfare spheres, Jessa looks forward to utilizing her skills and enthusiasm to support the mission of CAT as Volunteer Coordinator.

 You'll receive the latest news on felines in our care, learn about upcoming events, be able to participate in fundraisers and giveaways, and much more.